Taare Zameen Par (TV series)

 Taare Zameen Par is an Indian kids singing reality show on StarPlus.
 It premiered on 2 November 2020 and ended on 30 January 2021.
 The series was hosted by the child actress Aakriti Sharma and singer Sugandha Mishra with Shankar Mahadevan, Jonita Gandhi and Tony Kakkar as the mentors.

 Format

 The singing show was initially designed for 20 children who are mentored throughout their progress without elimination process till finale.
-However, after few weeks, the show had a change its format and follows the elimination process where each day one low scorer is selected and every Saturday all low scorers compete to make their place.
+However, after few weeks, the show had a change in its format and followed the elimination process where each day one low scorer was selected and every Saturday all low scorers compete to make their place.
 On that day, the lowest scorer is eliminated.

 Audition

-The auditions were held digitally in the month of March 2020 where first 500 participants were recognised.
+The auditions were held digitally in the month of March 2020 where first 500 participants were recognized.

 Mentors

 The show had composer and singer Shankar Mahadevan, playback singer Jonita Gandhi and composer, lyricist, singer and producer Tony Kakkar for mentorship.